Pavol Rusko: The Beacon of Hope scandal

 The Beacon of Hope was a common project between the Foundation of TV Markíza and Bratislava Old Town district.
 The Foundation ran a shelter for abused women and their children in a house that the district sold it for a symbolic amount.
 In spite of the provision that prevented the Foundation from selling the house, Rusko attempted to exchange it for another property with Marian Kočner when he became the head of the Foundation in 2015.
 The district eventually managed to stop the transaction and regain ownership of the house, although the Beacon of Hope ceased functioning in the meantime and the inhabitants had to leave the shelter.
 Rusko is accused of defrauding the district.
-As of 2022 the court case is still ongoing.
+On 23 November 2023 Rusko was found guilty of defrauding the foundation but the judge did not sentence him to any additional punishment, deeming the 19 years jail term for forging promissory notes sufficient.

 Personal life

 Rusko married his collage sweetheart Viera in 1991.
 The wedding was attended by the future prime minister Vladimír Mečiar.
 From this marriage, Rusko has two children, daughter Lívia and son Pavol.
 In 2011, Rusko divorced his wife due to his new relationship with a modeling agent Henriett Heger.
-Ruko married Heger 2019, shortly before the start of his prison term.
+Rusko married Heger 2019, shortly before the start of his prison term.
 Heger applied for divorce in 2022.

 In 2005, he was hospitalized due to a leg injury, which was originally attributed to Rusko accidentally shooting himself in the leg during a hunting trip.
 In his 2019 book, Rusko eventually admitted he had deliberately caused the injury to avoid having to testify in a criminal case.